-- Agriculture-related uses shall be located in conformity with MDS I. However, site specific exceptions may be considered where: - i) An existing insufficient MDS I setback will not be further reduced, and the use is unlikely to create greater compatibility issues; or, - ii) The Area Municipality is satisfied that the level of human occupancy and/or activity associated with the agriculture-related use does not warrant full compliance with MDS I;

-Enlargements to existing agriculture-related uses shall not further reduce an existing insufficient MDS I setback.

-The application of the MDS I setback to agriculture-related uses will be identified through the provisions of the Area Municipal Zoning By-law, with any site specific exceptions identified through the implementing zoning by-law amendment.
+- Agriculture-related uses shall be located in conformity with MDS I. However, site specific exceptions may be considered where: - i) an existing insufficient MDS I setback will not be further reduced and the use is unlikely to create greater compatibility issues; or - ii) the Area Municipality is satisfied that the level of human occupancy and/or activity associated with the agriculture-related use does not warrant full compliance with MDS I. - Enlargements to existing agriculture-related uses shall not further reduce an existing insufficient MDS I setback. - The application of the MDS I setback to agriculture-related uses will be identified through the provisions of the Area Municipal Zoning By-law, with any site specific exceptions identified through the implementing zoning by-law amendment.

-Agriculture-related uses which, in the opinion of the County, would use significant amounts of water or produce significant amounts of effluent, shall be directed to settlements serviced by municipal water supply and municipal sewage services.

-Existing or proposed individual on-site water services and individual on-site sewage services are demonstrated to be adequate to serve the proposed agriculture-related use and shall be, in accordance with the applicable policies of Sections 3.2.7.2, Water Quality and Quantity and 5.5, County Servicing Policy.
+Agriculture-related uses which, in the opinion of the County, would use significant amounts of water or produce significant amounts of effluent, shall be directed to settlements serviced by municipal water services and municipal sewage services.
+Existing or proposed individual on-site water services and/or individual on-site sewage services are demonstrated to be adequate or will be made adequate to serve the proposed agriculture-related use and shall be in accordance with the applicable policies of Sections 3.2.7.2, Water Quality and Quantity and 5.5, County Servicing Policy.

-- Agriculture-related uses that would require individual on-site sewage services that have a design capacity in excess of 10,000 liters per day shall not generally be permitted.
-Site specific exceptions may be considered where the County and Area Municipality are satisfied that: - i) The only reasonable locational option for the agriculture-related use is in an area not served by municipal sewage services; - It has been demonstrated that site conditions are suitable for the long-term provision of such services with no negative impacts; and. - iii) Shall be in accordance with the applicable policies of Sections 3.2.7.2, Water Quality and Quantity and 5.5, County Servicing Policy.
+Agriculture-related uses that would require individual on-site sewage services that have a design capacity in excess of 10,000 liters per day shall not generally be permitted.
+Site specific exceptions may be considered where the County and Area Municipality are satisfied that:

+- i) The only reasonable locational option for the agriculturerelated use is in an area not served by municipal sewage services - ii) It has been demonstrated site conditions are suitable for the long-term provision of such services with no negative impacts to the satisfaction of the County; and, - iii) Shall be in accordance with the applicable policies of Sections 3.2.7.2, Water Quality and Quantity and 5.5, County Servicing Policy.